 GPT-3 175B completion: InstructGPT 175B completion: Skriv några rader om hur du tror att han sätter sig The little frog hopped excitedly down the muddy in i livet där. path, her eyes wide with wonder.
 She had just Finns det något du ångrar i ditt liv?
-Om ja, skriv discovered the lost art of time travel, and her mind om det. raced with thoughts of all the amazing places she Skriv om hur du tror att din framtida hustru ska se could explore. ut.
-Skriv om något du skulle vilja göra med henne.
-At the end of the trail stood a large stone build- Om du skulle kunna byta ditt namn till något annat, vad skulle det heta? ing, covered in vines and moss.
-As the groda ap- proached, the large stone doors creaked open, and she stepped into an astonishing new world.
-It was ancient Greece, and the city bustled with activity.
-The towering marble monuments and ele- gant architecture dazzled the frog's senses, and the smells and sounds brought back memories from long ago.
-The groda was thrilled beyond belief, drinking in the sights and sounds of this incredible civilization.
-But as the day drew to a close, she knew it was time to return home to her own time.
-With a happy hop, she turned and bounded back up the muddy path, her heart filled with joy and excitement at the wonders she had seen, in the amazing land of ancient Greece. anazing fund of uncient Officete.
+Om ja, skriv discovered the lost art of time travel, and her mind Skriv om hur du tror att din framtida hustru ska sa aculd avalare skriv om något du skulle vilje göre med henne At the end of the trail stood a large stone build Om du skulle kunne byte ditt nemn till något ennet At the end of the train stood a large stone bundvad skulle det beta? prosched the large stone doors creaked open and vad skulle det lieta: she stepped into an astonishing new world It was ancient Greece, and the city bustled with activity.
+The towering marble monuments and ele activity.
+The lowering matter monuments and ele- smalls and sounds brought back memories from long ago The grade was thrilled beyond belief drinking in the sights and sounds of this incredible sights and Put as the day draw to a close, she know it was But as the day drew to a close, she knew it was time to return nome to ner own time.
+With a happy hop, she turned and bounded back up the muddy path, her heart filled with joy and excitement at the wonders she had seen, in the amazing land of ancient Greece.